 All students must successfully complete two courses designated as Writing Intensive (W).
 They may choose these courses from among the college's 300/400-level offerings.
 These courses are intended to help upperclassmen continue to develop their writing skills and learn about the conventions of academic and professional writing in their fields of interest.

 All students must demonstrate competency in a language other than English, equivalent to the minimal passing grade on the exit examination in a 213 course.

 For information about placement, see Foreign Langage Proficiency.

-Students are required to complete one course in each of the following six Frames of Reference categories:
+Students are required to complete one course in each of the following seven Frames of Reference categories:

 More than one Frames of Reference course may be taken per semester, and a course used to fulfill a Frames of Reference requirement may also be used to meet a major or minor requirement.
 Students are encouraged to begin taking Frames of Reference courses during their freshman year.
 Courses that a student takes in order to complete the Frames of Reference requirements must come from different departmental rubrics.
 For example, a students who receives an "S" for successful completion of POLS 111 - Introduction to Political Science cannot satisfy other Frames of Reference requirements by taking other POLS courses carrying other Frames of Reference designations.

 The Senior Integrative Experience is a 400-level course designed to provide integrative study in a specific discipline, based on the Frames of Reference distribution listed above.
 As with Frames of Reference courses, a course used to fulfill the Senior Integrative Experience requirement may also be used to meet a major or minor requirement.
 Senior Integrative Experience courses are only available to students who have completed (or will complete before the course begins) at least 75 semester hours toward graduation and who have, in the judgment of the individual student's adviser, completed most of VWC's General Studies requirements.